- 1. Classic Poetry: Homer, The Iliad & The Odyssey

 Poetry is a literary genre that goes as old as some of the most ancient text archaeologists ever found.

-Below is a list of five of the most famous poets of all time whose work influenced their poet peers forever.
+Below is a list of ten of the most famous poets of all time whose work influenced their poet peers forever.

 - Emily Dickinson, American poet